seancorfield/seancorfield.github.io/content/md/posts/2023/02/28/long-term-funding-1.md

-My first couple of months have focused on reviewing the content on `clojure-doc.org` to establish what is still relevant and pruning outdated content, as well as streamlining my open source projects around tooling.
+My first couple of months have focused on reviewing the content on `clojure-doc.org` to establish what is still relevant and pruning outdated content, as well as streamlining my own open source projects around tooling.

 ## `build-clj` & `tools.build`